 - Use quality white sturdy fish like cod, haddock or pollock.

-- Season the fish generously with salt and garlic powder on both sides.
+- Generously season the fish with salt and garlic powder on both sides.
 This is important or you’ll have tasteless fish.

 - Cut the fish fillets into equal sizes so they fry evenly.

-- Salt your pasta water.
+- Salt the pasta water.
 This makes a difference for tastier pasta.

 - When making the cream sauce, cook over low-medium heat and do not increase heat past that.